SIUE-ITS/cluster-docs/docs/accounts-and-allocations.md

 PIs must request storage allocations in the SIUE User Portal.
 When requesting a new storage allocation, the default minimum allocation size is 1000 GB per project.
 All users for a project will have access to that project's allocation.

 If more than 1000 GB is needed, a PI can request additional storage space for free if available on the cluster.
-See the allocation change guide for how to request more storage for existing allocations. !~~~~ Allocation change
+See the [storage request increase guide](user_guides/request-storage-increase.md) for how to request more storage for existing allocations.

 [See the Request New Allocation user guide](user_guides/request-new-allocation) for more information.

-If you have an existing storage allocation but would like to increase the amount of storage, please submit an allocation change request for the allocation with the requested increase in number of files and/or number of gigabytes. !~~~~ Allocation change
+If you have an existing storage allocation but would like to increase the amount of storage, please submit an [storage request increase](user_guides/request-storage-increase.md) for the allocation with the requested increase in number of files and/or number of gigabytes.

 ### Yearly renewal of allocations